LanceMcCarthy/GoldenClouds/index.md

       * ![HA home page](https://user-images.githubusercontent.com/3520532/185434001-62ca3173-6636-4ef5-a6aa-6066d0d3f197.png)
       * ![privacy mode](https://user-images.githubusercontent.com/3520532/185434308-c15c4f63-29b9-44f7-9987-867001ae20e0.png)

-> Please do not **move**, **remove**, **reposition**, or **unplug** any security devices.
+> **⚠️ Important** - Please do not **move**, **remove**, **reposition**, or **unplug** any security devices.
 This is sensitive electronic equipment connected to a sophisticated security system that will send a security alert if a device is powered off or repositoned.
 Any damage to security devices resulting from guest manipulation will be the responsibility of the guest and submitted to AirCover for reimbursement.

 If you have any questions or concerns, please do not remain silent!
 Message Lance and he will respond quickly to answer all your questions.